 9DA.
 Wages include shares and options granted to employees

+(1) For the purposes of this Act —

-(1) The value of a share or an option granted by an employer to an employee in respect of the appointment of or services performed by the employee is taken to be wages paid by the employer to the employee unless the share or option is wages under a paragraph of section 9AA(1) other than paragraph (f).
+wages include the grant of a share or an option to an employee by an employer in respect of services performed by the employee if the share or option —

+(a) is an ESS interest within the meaning of the Income Tax Assessment Act 1997 (Commonwealth) section 83A-10; and

+(b) is granted to the employee under an employee share scheme within the meaning of that section.

+Note: A grant of a share or an option to an employee by an employer that is not an ESS interest will be taxable as a fringe benefit under Subdivision 2.

-(2) A share or an option is granted to a person in the following circumstances —
+(2) A share or an option is granted to a person if —

+(a) another person transfers the share or option to that person (other than, in the case of a share, by issuing the share to that person); or

-(a) in the case of a share — if the person acquires the share —
+(b) in the case of a share — another person allots the share to that person; or

-(i) in accordance with section 139G of the Income Tax Assessment Act 1936 (Commonwealth); or

-(ii) in circumstances prescribed for the purposes of this paragraph by the regulations;

-(b) in the case of an option — if the person acquires a right to the share to which the option relates and the right is acquired —
+(c) in the case of an option — another person confers the option on, or otherwise creates the option in, that person; or

-(i) in accordance with section 139G of the Income Tax Assessment Act 1936 (Commonwealth); or

-(ii) in circumstances prescribed for the purposes of this paragraph by the regulations.
+(d) the person otherwise acquires a legal interest in the share or option from another person; or

+(e) the person acquires a beneficial interest in the share or option from another person.

+(3A) To avoid doubt, if an employee acquires a right to be granted a share or an option, or some other material benefit, at the employer’s election, the share or option is not granted until the employer elects to grant the share or option.

 (3) Wages constituted by the value of a share or an option are taken to be paid on the relevant day.

 (4) The relevant day is the day that the employer elects, in accordance with this Subdivision, to treat as the day on which the wages are paid.